gvre/skeletos/README.md

 Prettier is configured in `.prettierrc`.
 It ensures consistent code formatting across the project.
 You can adjust the settings to fit your preferences.

-### Jest
+### Vitest

-Jest is configured in `jest.config.js`.
+Vitest is configured in `vitest.config.ts`.
 It is set up for testing TypeScript files.

 ### Docker